Targeted book donations spark a love of reading, preparing Micronesian students for a lifetime of learning.

 Books for School & Libraries

-New and gently used books are purchased or gathered and sent to Micronesian educators who make requests to Habele.
+New and gently used books are purchased or gathered and sent to Micronesian educators all across the FSM who make requests to Habele.
 Gathering books –or donating to pay the cost of sending books– is one of the simplest way volunteers in the United States support Habele.

 Habele also provisions schools with local language materials that preserve island languages while supporting students’ ability learn to read English, the lingua franca of linguistically diverse Micronesia.
 For under-documented languages, Habele has engaged local and western experts to develop new language materials, providing them to local schools, development workers, and researchers.